camunda/camunda-docs-manual/content/update/minor/74-to-75/jboss.md

   <td><code>&lt;queue-length count="3" /&gt;</code></td>
   <td><code>&lt;queue-length&gt;<br/>3<br/>&lt;/queue-length&gt;</code></td>
   <td>
-    Sets the size of the queue for the thread pool => maximum number of tasks storeable in the queue until it signals it is full.
+    Sets the size of the queue for the thread pool => maximum number of tasks storeable in the queue until it signals that it is full.
     <p><strong>Default Value:</strong> 10</p>
   </td>
 </tr>